Camryn Taylor: College career

 Taylor began her college basketball career with the Marquette Golden Eagles in 2019.
-She played in 31 games in her freshman year; she averaged 9.3 points per game, the fourth-highest on her team.
+She played in 31 games in her first year; she averaged 9.3 points per game, the fourth-highest on her team.
 She earned her first career double-double with a 23-point, 11-rebound performance in a win against the Seton Hall Pirates.
 Taylor was named to the Big East All-Freshman team that season.

 Taylor started in all 26 games of her sophomore season at Marquette, averaging 12.0 points, 6.9 rebounds, and 1.7 assists per game.
 She earned four double-doubles in the season, including against the UConn Huskies in the championship game of the 2020 Big East women's basketball tournament, in which she tallied 11 points and 13 rebounds.
 In the first round of the 2020 NCAA Division I women's basketball tournament against the Virginia Tech Hokies, she recorded 15 points, two rebounds, and one assist.
 She was an honorable mention to the All-Big East team for the 2020–2021 season.

 After her sophomore season, Taylor transferred to play basketball for the Virginia Cavaliers.
 In her first game at Virginia, she tallied 27 points and seven rebounds against the James Madison Dukes.
 She played and started in 12 games, leading the team in points per game (12.8).
 She recorded the team's first double-double of the season with 14 points and 12 rebounds against the William & Mary Tribe before taking a leave of absence for the remainder of the season following the death of her mother from cancer.

 Rejoining Virginia for her senior season, Taylor averaged 13.9 points and 6.2 rebounds per game, both leading her team.
 She started in all 30 games, scoring double-digit points in 21 of them, including a 22-point performance in a win against the Minnesota Golden Gophers.
 She added two double-doubles, reached 1,000 career points, and was named second-team All-ACC in the 2022–2023 season.

 Taylor returned to Virginia for a fifth season in 2023–2024.
 She started in 26 of 28 games, averaging 14.8 points and 6.1 rebounds per game, the latter of which led her team.
-She recorded four double-doubles on the season, bringing her career total to 12, and was invited to participate in the Women’s College All-Star Game.
+She recorded four double-doubles on the season, bringing her career total to 12, and was invited to participate in the Women's College All-Star Game.